Gavin Newsom: Early political career

 As a San Francisco Supervisor, Newsom gained public attention for his role in advocating reform of the city's municipal railway (Muni).
 He was one of two supervisors endorsed by Rescue Muni, a transit riders group, in his 1998 reelection.
 He sponsored Proposition B to require Muni and other city departments to develop detailed customer service plans.
 The measure passed with 56.6% of the vote.
 Newsom sponsored a ballot measure from Rescue Muni; a version of the measure was approved by voters in November 1999.
 Newsom also supported allowing restaurants to serve alcohol at their outdoor tables, banning tobacco advertisements visible from the streets, stiffer penalties for landlords who run afoul of rent-control laws, and a resolution, which was defeated, to commend Colin Powell for raising money for youth programs.
 Newsom's support for business interests at times strained his relationship with labor leaders.

 During Newsom's time as supervisor, he supported housing projects through public-private partnerships to increase homeownership and affordable housing in San Francisco.
-He supported HOPE, a failed local ballot measure that would have allowed an increased condo-conversion rate if a certain percentage of tenants within a building were buying their units.
+He supported HOPE, a failed local-ballot measure that would have allowed an increased condo-conversion rate if a certain percentage of tenants within a building were buying their units.
 As a candidate for mayor, he supported building 10,000 new housing units to create 15,000 new construction jobs.
 Newsom's signature achievement as a supervisor was a voter initiative called Care Not Cash (Measure N), which offered care, supportive housing, drug treatment, and help from behavioral health specialists for the homeless in lieu of direct cash aid from the state's general assistance program.
 Many homeless rights advocates protested against the initiative.
-"Progressives and Democrats, nuns and priests, homeless advocates and homeless people were furious", Newsom said.
-The successfully passed ballot measure raised his political profile and provided the volunteers, donors, and campaign staff that helped make him a leading contender for the mayorship in 2003.
-In a city audit conducted four years after the inception of program and released in 2008, the program was evaluated as largely successful.
+Newsom said: "Progressives and Democrats, nuns and priests, homeless advocates and homeless people were furious."
+The successfully passed ballot measure raised his political profile and provided the volunteers, donors, and campaign staff that helped make him a leading contender for mayor in 2003.
+In a 2008 city audit, the program was evaluated as largely successful for lowering average cash payments per person from over $300 to $78 and the number of people receiving cash payments from over 2,500 to about 640.